anskarl/LoMRF/doc/7_configuration.md

 ## Memory and JVM parameters

 Depending your requirements you may want to adjust the heap memory parameters or other options of the Java VM.

+### Linux, Unix and MacOS X

-In order to adjust the JVM options, you can chane the  `VM_ARGS` variable in the `inc.env.sh` file (located inside the `bin` directory) and add or adjust any JVM parameter (for the available parameters write `java -X` in the command line).
+In order to adjust the JVM options, you can chane the  `VM_ARGS` variable in the `inc.env.sh` file (located inside the `bin` sub-directory) and add or adjust any JVM parameter (for the available parameters write `java -X` in the command line).

 For example, you may adjust the following default options